-Vishen Lakhiani has taken on the mission to fight obesity and stand up against deceiving marketing practices of big food companies in Malaysia.
+Vishen Lakhiani has taken on the mission to fight obesity and stand up against the deceiving marketing practices of big food companies in Malaysia.
 Labeling products with sugar as their number one ingredient as “healthy choices” should not be possible anymore in this day and age.
 Especially, now nearly half of the country is reportedly suffering from obesity.

-This is the activist guide for anyone – from people working at governments or food companies, to journalists and concerned consumers – who wish to join the movement with Vishen, raise public awareness on the damaging effects of sugar on the body, and demand honest food labeling.
+This is the activist guide for anyone – from people working at governments or food companies, to journalists and concerned consumers – who wish to join the movement with Vishen, raise public awareness of the damaging effects of sugar on the body, and demand honest food labeling.

 Watch the video above with Vishen’s talk about the causes for concern and uncover the lie that most people are conveniently believing.